 - Provide summaries of research results at the end of the project or annually for multi-year projects.
 These summaries are used during new and extending proposal evaluations and may be used in EMSL science highlights.

-- Submit copies or reprints of publications related to the use of EMSL resources.
+- Submit copies or reprints of publications related to the use of EMSL resources, which should include the appropriate EMSL acknowledgment.
 These can be submitted at any time throughout the project or after its close, but must be submitted at least 14 days prior to publication if EMSL staff are included as co-authors.
 If we receive advance notice of all publications related to your use, however, we can identify those that would be of special interest to DOE BER and work to highlight your research on our website and at DOE.
 Copies of summaries or publications may be submitted via the User Portal.

 User Support Office: | firstname.lastname@example.org, 509-371-6003